-Total nonfarm payroll employment rose by 850,000 in June, and the unemployment rate was
+Total nonfarm payroll employment rose by 199,000 in December, and the unemployment rate

 HTML | PDF | RSS | Charts | Commissioner's Statement

 HTML | PDF | RSS

-For the year ended November 2021, real average hourly earnings for all employees increased 3.4 percent from February 2020 to February 2021.
-The increase in real average hourly earnings combined with the 0.6-percent increase in the average workweek resulted in a 4.1-percent increase in real average weekly earnings over this 12-month period. read more »
+For the year ended November 2021, real average hourly earnings decreased 1.9 percent.
+The change in real average hourly earnings combined with no change in the average workweek resulted in a 1.9-percent decrease in real average weekly earnings over this period. read more »